Rosedale station (Toronto)

 Rosedale is a station on Line 1 Yonge–University of the Toronto subway.
 It is located on the east side of Yonge Street at Crescent Road.

 Despite its proximity to downtown Toronto, Rosedale is one of the least-used stations in the subway system, averaging daily riders between 2023 and 2024.
 This low ridership is largely due to a lack of high-volume bus routes connecting to the station, coupled with the nearby Rosedale neighbourhood's sparse population and lack of major attractions.

 There is only one entrance to the station, the entrance acts as the concourse, and the subway platforms are directly below.
 Wi-Fi service is available at this station.

 As of 2022, construction had started to install two elevators to make Rosedale station accessible.
-The elevators will connect the street-level concourse to each of the north- and southbound platforms.
-Construction is expected to be completed in mid-2025.
+The elevators connect the street-level concourse to each of the north- and southbound platforms.
+The elevators were put into service in early October 2025, with minor work planned to continue into the first quarter of 2026.